kumarman/The21QRSeries/JavaScript/Chapter2.md

 ```
 **`var`**:	var is used to declare a variable optionally to initialise to a value.
 Variables defined using var keyword inside a for, if or while block would be available outside the block scope also.

-**`let`**: let is exactly similar as var except that a variable declared using let inside a for, if or while block wouldn’t be available outside the block scope.
+**`let`**: A variable declared using let inside a for, if or while block wouldn’t be available outside the block scope.

 **`const`**: As the name suggests, const is used to define a read only variable which can not be re-assigned to any other value.
 Just like let, const is also not available outside the block scope if defined in a block.